 Within the current climate of pervasive environmental racism, gun violence, and desecration of the land, our creative interventions are designed to:

 - bridge connections between restorative and environmental justice

 - restore the ecological foundations of sacred spaces within our urban geographies, and

 - rekindle relationships of reverence and reciprocity with each other and the Earth.

-During the fellowship, they have built strong relationships with leaders around the world who are bridging the gaps between faith, activism, ceremony and resistance.
+During the fellowship, they built strong relationships with leaders around the world who are bridging the gaps between faith, activism, ceremony and resistance.

-Lead to Life bridges their complementary and diverse histories in social justice, art practice, ecological restoration and climate resilience.
 We will be sharing more on our community partners soon!